If you find spoken language difficult, a communication aid helps you express your needs without speech.

 Fast Talk is a booklet featuring words and pictures to help people with aphasia express themselves in everyday situations.
 The booklet is ringbound at the top and can easily be used with one hand.
 Alphabet and number pages are also included.

-Individual needs are displayed in this one page summary which can be placed in visible places such as the front of a care plan or on the fridge, so carers and professionals know how to support the individual.
-This can also be taken into hospital and kept with the person's notes or by the bed.
+Individual needs are displayed in this one-page summary which can be placed in visible places such as the front of a care plan or on the fridge, so carers and professionals know how to support the individual.
+This can also be taken into the hospital and kept with the person's notes or by the bed.